-Wabble or runout of a tire, either front or rear, due to bent wheel or to tire being improperly mounted will cause uneven wear.
+Wobble or runout of a tire, either front or rear, due to bent wheel or to tire being improperly mounted will cause uneven wear.
 The runout of wheel and tire when rotated should not exceed $\frac{1}{8}$ " at side of tire.

-Looseness of parts in the suspension system such as worn king pins or steering knuckle bushings, loose wheel bearings, worn knuckle support pivot pins or bushings, inoperative shock absorbers, and any excessive looseness throughout the steering system all tend to allow the front wheels to kick around, and if any of the wheel alignment factors are incorrect, irregular spotty tire tread wear of one type or another may result.
+Looseness of parts in the suspension system such as worn steering knuckle ball joints, loose wheel bearings, inoperative shock absorbers, and any excessive looseness throughout the steering system all tend to allow the front wheels to kick around, and if any of the wheel alignment factors are incorrect, irregular spotty tire tread wear of one type or another may result.